-Rabbits to be group housed should be mixed at weaning, with litter-mates ideally grouped together (26).
-It can be difficult to successfully mix rabbits previously housed individually or sexually mature rabbits (26).
+Rabbits to be group housed should be mixed at weaning with litter mates ideally grouped together (24).
+It can be difficult to successfully mix rabbits previously housed individually or sexually mature rabbits (24).
 Aggressive or subordinate animals may ultimately need to be removed from the group.
-Singly housed rabbits may show incompatibility with nearby rabbits (e.g. squealing, lunging, cage biting), and it may be necessary to relocate individual rabbits or place a visual barrier between their cages/pens.
+Singly housed rabbits may show incompatibility with near-by rabbits and may need to be relocated or visual barriers added between cages/pens.

-Strategies for successful mixing include (26):
+Strategies for successful mixing include (24):

 - group rabbits of the same litter together

 - keep groups stable from weaning

 - group rabbits of similar age and weight together

 - avoid overcrowding

-- provide environmental refinements (see Section 1.2 Environmental Refinements).
+- provide environmental refinements (see Section 1.2).